luciolucio/holi/CONTRIBUTING.md

 ### Running tests

-To run clj tests, run `make test` (or `make watch` if you want the test runner to run tests as you write code)
+To run clj tests, run `make test` (or `make watch` if you want the test runner to run tests as you write code).

-To run cljs tests, run `make test-cljs`
+To run cljs tests, run `make test-cljs`.

-To run tests against the candidate jar, run `make test-all-libs`
+To run tests against the candidate jar, run `make test-all-libs`.

 ### Code formatting

-Run `make fmt-check` to see if code formatting is ok, and `make fix` to fix formatting automatically
+Run `make fmt-check` to see if code formatting is ok, and `make fix` to fix formatting automatically.

 ### Linting

-Your code should have no `clj-kondo` warnings, which you can run with `make lint`
+Your code should have no `clj-kondo` warnings, which you can run with `make lint`.

 ### Starting a ClojureScript REPL
 To start a cljs REPL: